 Whenever the question, “Which line is Ottawa’s first line?” was posed to the Team 1200’s Steve Lloyd, he would always answer with a “Whichever line Alfredsson is on,”answer.

 Sadly, it looks like those days for the Senators organization are over.
 I’m not saying that to discredit Alfie.
 The man is a legend.
 An icon.
 The NHL’s most tenured captain.
 A five time NHL All-Star.
 The face of the franchise.
 An Olympic gold medalist.
 A Swedish success story.
 A Calder Trophy winner.
 He is the Senators all-time leader in games played, goals, assists and points.
-But most importantly, he’s the man who drove that sniveling piece of shit known as Darcy Tucker head first into the boards.
+But most importantly, he’s the man who drove that sniveling piece of refuse, known as Darcy Tucker, head first into the boards.

 At 37 years of age, Alfredsson’s still a productive player but the past few games have marked the end of an era.
 Ottawa’s first line is no longer the one that features Alfie.

 Thanks to the recent success of the Regin – Spezza – Kovalev trio and the offensive ineptitude of Mike Fisher and Milan Michalek, Alfie is showing that he can’t do it alone.
 Granted, both Fisher and Michalek are players who are recuperating from some lingering injuries, however, if you ever needed a bigger condemnation of their ability to compliment Alfie, look no further than Cory Clouston’s decision to flip Alfie with Ryan Shannon and slot the captain alongside Jesse Winchester and the goalless Nick Foligno.